trojkowy/Glitching-STIH237-SOCs/README.md

 Other security layers used by this SOC vendor:

--random clocks
+1.random clocks

--clock can run statically before sentinel initialization and during sentinel initialization and verification of sensitive data it is switched to secure mode (random clock)
+2.clock can run statically before sentinel initialization and during sentinel initialization and verification of sensitive data it is switched to secure mode (random clock)

--encrypted secure boot with triple time signature verification -the signature verification procedure also starts a random clock during its execution.
+3.encrypted secure boot with triple time signature verification

+4.the signature verification procedure also starts a random clock during its execution.

--the external clock input is verified and blocked from possible manipulation.
+5.the external clock input is verified and blocked from possible manipulation.

--ram scrambling.
+6.ram scrambling.